resource-watch/slate/source/includes/api/_dataset.md

 The automatic synchronization mechanism is available for document based datasets only, and you can configure it when [creating](#creating-a-dataset) or [updating](#updating-the-fields-of-a-dataset) a dataset.
 When enabled, it will schedule an automatic, periodic task, that will update your document based dataset's data, based on data from an URL you provide.
 This means that, once configured, you just have to make sure the automatic synchronization mechanism can find the newest version of the data at the specified URL, and the RW API will take care of the actual data update process for you.

-To enable automatic synchronization, you need to pass a `sync` object on your calls to the respective endpoints, next to the other fields.
+To configure automatic synchronization on dataset creation or update, you need to pass a `sync` object on your calls to the respective endpoints, next to the other fields.
 See the included example for a clearer idea of how creating a dataset with automatic synchronization looks like.

 There are 3 fields, all required, that you need to specify inside the `sync` object: